 Of course, you may not necessarily have the option of giving notice and taking time to search for another job.
-It goes without saying, too, that coming home from work and spending the small amount of free time you do have on job hunting might only exhaust you more.
+Also, coming home from work and spending the small amount of free time you do have on job hunting might only exhaust you more.

-All the same, it can help to consider the options you do have open to you.
-You might, for example:
+However, it can help to consider the options you do have open to you.
+For example, you might:

 - set firmer boundaries around working hours so you can rest and relax each day